 Always breathe slowly to save your breath.
 Inhale through your nose, keeping your mouth closed.
 This warms and moisturizes the air you breathe and at the same time filters it.
 Exhale through pursed lips.

 - Breathe out slowly and gently through pursed lips.
 This permits more complete lung action when the oxygen you inhale is exchanged for the carbon dioxide you exhale.

-- Try to inhale for 2 seconds and exhale for 4 seconds.
+- Try to inhale for two seconds and exhale for four seconds.
 You might find slightly shorter or longer periods are more natural for you.
 If so, just try to breathe out twice as long as you breathe in.

 - Exercise will not harm your lungs.
 When you experience shortness of breath during an activity, this is an indication that your body needs more oxygen.
 If you slow your rate of breathing and concentrate on exhaling through pursed lips, you will restore oxygen to your system more rapidly.